MGitHubL/ModalTGL/README.md

 # ModalTGL

+Dictionary Multi-Modal Temporal Graph Learning

-It is an early version, We will complete the data and code description after the paper is accepted.
+It is an early version, we will complete the data and code description after the paper is accepted.

 The current version only uploads two small datasets for verification.